Who knew that the whole world would be so fond of the Kyoto-style cold-brew coffee

 - 100% Arabica

-- Both ground and whole beans available
+- Both ground and whole beans are available

 Tiny Footprint Coffee is a carbon-negative coffee.
 I’ve experienced that the product is suitable for cold brew.
 The product is a mixture of light and dark roast beans.